Credit control policies and procedures for small business

 Once you’re issuing 25 or more invoices per month, credit control gets complex.
 There are lots of emails, phone calls, and handwritten notes floating around.
 Some information gets stored in a client relationship management system, but other data is only held by accounts payable.

 To carry out quick and effective credit control, manage it centrally through one piece of software.
 Online credit control software helps you store all invoice communications and histories in one place.
-It also gives you insight into your customers’ payment habits, and helps you optimise your chasing strategies.
+It also gives you insight into your customers’ payment habits, and helps you optimize your chasing strategies.
 With integrated online software tools, you can save hours each week and boost your cash flow by thousands.

 Write up some credit control procedures